 Garrick is an approved provider of psychological services for WorkCover and Comcare.

-Lucinda's clients describe her as warm, engaging and open.
+Cecile’s clients describe her as warm, nurturing, and hopeful.

 DR THEA BRIDGMAN